Laravel 10 Ajax jQuery File Upload Progress Bar Example Tutorial

 If you are making a system for uploading files in the Laravel application.
 And you want that a progress bar should also be visible when the file is being uploaded.
 So that it can be known that the percentage of the file has been uploaded.
-So, In this tutorial, you will learn how to create ajax progress bar while uploading file to MYSQL database using Laravel 10 applications.

 • Step 3 – Creating Files For Model and Migration

-• Step 4 – Adding Route for File Upload
+• Step 4 – Define Routes

-• Step 5 – Generate Controller by Artisan
+• Step 5 – Create Controller File

-• Step 6 – Create Blade View
+• Step 6 – Create Blade View File

 • Step 7 – Run Development Server